Greece Evacuates Athens Suburb Under Wildfire Threat - UrduPoint

 Greece Evacuates Athens Suburb Under Wildfire Threat

-The Greek Civil Protection issued an emergency appeal via SMS for people to leave Ano Voula and the surrounding areas as the flames spread to within yards (metres) of houses.
+The Greek Civil Protection issued an emergency appeal via SMS for people to leave Ano Voula as the flames reached within metres (yards) of homes.

+The fire also led to the evacuation of four more neighbourhoods later on Saturday as the wind changed direction and forced the blaze towards the town of Vari, Grigoris Konstantelos, the mayor of Voula, told Skai TV.

-Six water-bombing aircraft, three helicopters and municipal water tankers supported dozens of firefighters with 20 fire engines.
+Six water-bombing aircrafts, three helicopters and municipal water tankers supported dozens of firefighters with 20 fire engines.

+Police told people to leave their homes in images broadcast by Ant1 TV.

 Media reported a power cut in the area where some roofs, gardens and vehicles had been damaged by the blaze.

-Skai tv station showed footage of a burning house with flames licking inside.
+Skai tv showed footage of a burning house with flames licking inside.

-"The situation is very difficult and the wind does not help", said Giannis Konstantatos, mayor of Ellinikon-Argiroupoli, a neighboring municipality, who also heads a conservation group for nearby mount Imittos.
+"The situation is very difficult and the wind does not help," said Giannis Konstantatos, mayor of Ellinikon-Argiroupoli, a neighbouring municipality, who also heads a conservation group for nearby Mount Imittos.

-Giorgos Papanikolaou, the mayor of Glyfada, where the fire broke out, said it all started at a high voltage electricity power station, the agency added.
+Giorgos Papanikolaou, the mayor of Glyfada, where the fire first broke out, said it began at a high voltage electricity power station, according to the agency.

+Later in the afternoon, a second fire broke out near Athens, in the village of Kouvaras but no residential areas were at risk.

 Last summer, Greece's most severe heatwave in decades, which authorities blamed on climate change, saw fires destroy more than 100,000 hectares of forest and farmland, the country's worst wildfire damage since 2007.